 Strategy Action No. Action Overall Priority (Rank) Responsibility Cost Timing in Year 1 3.5 Office or division of MNRET with similar functions to OERC has mandate to ensure that provisions of international agreements are complied with at sector level and requirements mainstreamed into sector plans 9.5 (1) MNRET + Consultant Incl. in 3.6 Year 1 3.6 Request TA to review organisation structure, roles and responsibilities of Executive Order originally establishing MRD to address above issues (3.1 - 3.5 and 10.4) for MNRET and to enable 2.1; make recommendations as appropriate pursuant to new organisation; address staffing requirements of MNRET and EQPB.
 9.5 (1) Consultant \$25,000 Immediately N.B.
-NEEDS PRIORITY ATTENTION AS MNRET EFFECTIVE FROM JAN 09 4.1 Clearly define role of, and support states in, environmental management; states have flexibility to comply with national framework in manner in-keeping within their own context and capacity 8.2 (8) States; MNRET No cost Year 3 4.2 Improve state capacity for environmental management - government to fund an environmental specialist and adequate engineering and land survey expertise - as a shared resource - to assist the states in complying with national environmental management framework 8.3 (7) States; MNRET Incl. in Economic Action Plan Year 2 Fully support state level resource Encourage states to work together in respect of trans- 8.1 (9) States; community based organisations; NGOs No cost Year 3 management 4.3 boundary resources (such as BWA model) 8.8 (3) This action is considered high priority in the technica assessment and can be relatively easily facilitated through the SLMP and therefore is recommended for implementation in Year 1 Bureau and division level of MNRET to support and 8.0 (10) States; MNRET No cost Year 5 4.4 assist states to prepare and implement key resource management plans such as watershed plans, protected area management plans, land use plans 8.8 (3) This action is consi assessment, it support and is recommended orts a number of o utputs from SLMP 4.5 Facilitate better communication between national and state levels through regular formal forum to discuss resource management issues and CRMA 5.3 (18) States; MNRET; MPIIC No cost Year 5
+NEEDS PRIORITY ATTENTION AS MNRET EFFECTIVE FROM JAN 09 4.1 Clearly define role of, and support states in, environmental management; states have flexibility to comply with national framework in manner in-keeping within their own context and capacity 8.2 (8) States; MNRET No cost Year 3 4.2 Improve state capacity for environmental management - government to fund an environmental specialist and adequate engineering and land survey expertise - as a shared resource - to assist the states in complying with national environmental management framework 8.3 (7) States; MNRET Incl. in Economic Action Plan Year 2 4.
+Fully support state level resource 4.3 2 Encourage states to work together in respect of trans- 8.1 (9) States; community based organisations; NGOs No cost Year 3 management 4.5 boundary resources (such as BWA model) 8.8 (3) This action is considered high priority in the technic assessment and can be relatively easily facilitat through the SLMP and therefore is recommended implementation in Year 1 Bureau and division level of MNRET to support and 8.0 (10) States; MNRET No cost Year 5 4.4 assist states to prepare and implement key resource management plans such as watershed plans, protected area management plans, land use plans This action is considered high priority in the technical assessment, it supports a number of outputs from SLMP and is recommended for implementation in Year 1 4.5 Facilitate better communication between national and state levels through regular formal forum to discuss resource management issues and CRMA 5.3 (18) States; MNRET; MPIIC No cost Year 5